Sawyer-Powell/product-ingestion-demo/README.md

 - country
 - producttocountry

-The system offers facilities to easily group products by country of origin(s) to make downstream queries easier as the dataset grows.
+The system serializes a many to many relationship between products and countries.

-This serves as a proof of concept for how this system can adapt to encoding many-to-many relationships that appear in the datasest.
+This is a proof of concept to show how the system can adapt to encoding relationships that appear in the datasest.
 The "brand" column also demonstrates this many-to-many relationship with product.

 ## Extending the system